foreversunyao/foreversunyao.github.io/_posts/2022-05-21-kafkaStrimzi.md

 - topic operator
 - user operator

 ## on AWS
 - storage optimized, i3, d3, h1
 - node affinity to let kafka brokers running on these nodes
 - anti-affnity to let kafka brokers and zookeeper run on separate nodes

+## Volume sizing and retention period
+- JBOD
+use multiple disks in each Kafka broker for storing commit log
+- Persistent-claim

+## High availability
+- replication
+- ack:0,1,2
+- rack awareness

 ## zookeeper performance
 - low latency